engtuncay/engtuncay.github.io/java/miglayout-doc.md

 ### push [weightx] [weighty] or pushx[weightx] or pushy [weighty]

 Makes the row and/or column that the component is residing in grow with "weight".
-This can be used instead of having a "grow" keyword in the column/row constraints.
+This can be used instead of having a "grow" keyword in the column/row constraints (within the constructor of Migpane).

 Example: "push" or "pushx 200".